NOTE: THIS INFORMATION IS FOR RETURNING SOPHOMORE/JUNIOR/SENIOR STUDENTS ONLY

 - Groups are assigned together based on the individual whose random number comes up first (e.g. a roommate pair with one junior and one sophomore will be assigned when it is the junior's turn because juniors go before sophomores).

 - Students who fail to participate in the on-line process will be assigned to any open rooms that remain at the end

 Do Earned Credit Hours Affect Housing Assignments?

-Credit hours (Fall 2012 earned credits plus Spring 2013 registered credits as of March 1) are only used to specify which lottery you will be included in.
+Credit hours (Fall 2013 earned credits plus Spring 2014 currently registered credits) are only used to specify which lottery you will be included in.
 Students who have 60-92 credits will run in the junior lottery.
 Students who have 93 and above credits will run in the senior lottery.
 Those students below 60 credits will run in the sophomore lottery and will be required to go through the residence hall portion of the housing lottery.

 Why am I not receiving e-mails regarding my group membership?